 How to Calculate Average Daily Sales in Excel

 However, Excel provides the AVERAGE function for calculating the average.
 You just need to select the respective cell range.
 So, learn the following steps to carry out the operation.
-For the purpose of demonstration, I have chosen the sales of a private company from 1/1/2022 to 1/10/2022.
+For demonstration, I have chosen the sales of a private company from 1/1/2022 to 1/10/2022.

 However, follow the steps below to find the daily average sales of the company.